pulsar-edit/documentation/docs/using-pulsar/editing-and-deleting-text.md

 Pulsar comes with several commands to help you manage the whitespace in your document.
 One very useful pair of commands converts leading spaces into tabs and leading tabs into spaces.
 If you're working with a document that has mixed whitespace, these commands are great for helping to normalize the file.
 There are no keybindings for the whitespace commands, so you will have to search your command palette for **Convert Spaces to Tabs** (or vice versa) to run one of these commands.

 The whitespace commands are implemented in the {whitespace} package.
-Visit that package’s page if you want to disable it or change its configuration.
+Visit that package’s settings page if you want to disable it or change its configuration.

 ![Managing your whitespace settings](/img/atom/whitespace.png)

 ::: note Note

-The "Remove Trailing Whitespace" option is on by default.
+The “Remove Trailing Whitespace” option is on by default.
 This means that every time you save any file opened in Pulsar, it will strip all trailing whitespace from the file.
-If you want to disable this, go to the `whitespace` package in your settings panel and uncheck that option.
+If you want to disable this, go to the `whitespace` package settings within the settings view and uncheck that option.

 :::